NickCrews/spacy-address/README.md

 Uses the the labeled data from [usaddress](https://github.com/datamade/usaddress) with spaCy's very easy [training infrastructure](https://spacy.io/usage/training)

+Inspired by the code and blog from https://github.com/swapnil-saxena/address-parser.

 ## Install

 I will try to improve the package name a bit, but here is something that currently works: